© Joke Van haver

 She loved the combination singing-theatre, but her passion remained early music.
 Stratton Bull (Cappella Pratensis) was her private tutor for 3 years, until she moved to Cambridge (UK).
-Upon her return, she continued her study with Lieven Termont (Capilla Flamenca) at the Conservatoire of Leuven where she graduated cum laude in 2013.
+Upon her return, she continued her study with Lieven Termont (Capilla Flamenca) at the Conservatoire of Leuven where she graduated in 2013.
 As an active member of EVTA.be, AOTOS and NATS she regularly follows refreshers courses and ensures she stays up to date with the latest scientific developments and all kinds of vocal techniques.

 During her stay in England, she sang with The Cantus Singers of Cambridge and the chamber choir Cantores.
 In 2004 she founded the ensemble Mensurabilis which continues with Belgian musicians since 2009.
 The repertoire consists of Medieval and early Renaissance music.

 As a singer, she has performed in choral projects directed by e.g. Sigiswald Kuijken, Nicholas Achten, Bart Van Reyn, Etienne Siebens, Michel Tabachnik, Paul Dombrecht, Dirk Snellings, Erik Van Nevel, Hendrik Vanden Abeele, Rebecca Stewart, James MacMillan and Eric Whitacre.